gscrow/dressipi-com/_downloads/success-story-river-island.markdown

       excites me is how we come together on insights.
 Getting beyond personalization has really helped us understand our customer base and what they want and need.”"
     author: Simon Konn, Insights & CRM Director
-- contact-title: Want to make a step-change in personalization to stay competitive?
+- contact-title: Make a Step-Change in Personalization
-    Get in touch.
   handle: contact
   button:
     copy: BOOK A DEMO >